harimanish/AI-notes/pages/All about AI.md

 - **Vectors (Rank 1 Tensors):** A vector is an array of numbers representing magnitude and direction in space, like velocity or force.
 - **Matrices (Rank 2 Tensors):** A matrix is a two-dimensional array of numbers, often used to represent linear transformations or systems of linear equations.
 - **Higher-Rank Tensors:** Tensors of rank 3 and above can represent more complex relationships.
 For example, a 3D tensor can represent a volume of data, such as a color image with width, height, and color channels.
+- # LLM
+- **Transformer Model Architecture**: Explain the Transformer, a novel model architecture relying entirely on attention mechanisms to draw global dependencies between input and output, and how it allows for more parallelization.
+- **Attention Mechanisms**: Describe how attention mechanisms have become integral to sequence modeling and transduction models, allowing for the modeling of dependencies regardless of distance in input or output sequences.
+Explain the Scaled Dot-Product Attention mechanism, including the mathematical operations.
+- **Multi-Head Attention**: Elaborate on multi-head attention, which allows the model to jointly attend to information from different representation subspaces at different positions.
+- **Encoder and Decoder Stacks**: Describe the encoder and decoder stacks in the Transformer model, including the use of multi-head self-attention and point-wise, fully connected feed-forward networks.
+Explain the role of residual connections and layer normalization.
+- **Positional Encoding**: Explain the role of positional encoding, which injects information about the relative or absolute position of the tokens in the sequence, using sine and cosine functions.
+- **Self-Attention**: Define self-attention and its utility in computing a representation of a sequence by relating different positions of the single sequence.
+- **Benefits of Self-Attention**: Compare self-attention layers to recurrent and convolutional layers, considering computational complexity, parallelization, and path length for learning long-range dependencies.
+- **Training**: Describe the training data, hardware, schedule, optimizer, and regularization techniques used for the Transformer model.
+- **Machine Translation Results**: Present the machine translation results, including BLEU scores and training costs, and compare the Transformer to other models.
+- **Model Variations**: Discuss the effects of varying the number of attention heads, attention key sizes, and dropout rates on model performance.
+- **Large Language Models (LLMs)**: Define LLMs as having two files: a parameters file (weights of the neural network) and a run file (code to run the network).
+- **Model Training**: Explain that training involves compressing a large chunk of the internet (10 terabytes of text) using a GPU cluster (6,000 GPUs for 12 days, costing $2 million) into parameters.
+- **Next Word Prediction**: Explain how LLMs work by predicting the next word in a sequence.
+- **Neural Network Architecture**: Describe the Transformer neural network architecture and the role of parameters within it.
+- **Pre-training and Fine-tuning**: Describe the two stages of training: pre-training on internet text for knowledge and fine-tuning on Q&A data for alignment.
+- **Customization**: Discuss customization through custom instructions, file uploads, and retrieval-augmented generation.
+- **Tool Use**: Highlight the importance of tool use in LLMs, such as browsing, calculation, and code generation.
+- **Multimodality**: Explain how LLMs are improving through multimodality, including generating and seeing images, as well as hearing and speaking.
+- **System One vs. System Two Thinking**: Contrast System One (instinctive) and System Two (reasoning) thinking and the efforts to give LLMs a System Two.
+- **Self-Improvement**: Discuss self-improvement in LLMs, drawing parallels to AlphaGo, and the challenges of creating a general reward criterion.
+- **Security Challenges**: Address security challenges like jailbreak attacks, prompt injection, and data poisoning.
+-
 - # Vector DB
 - Vector databases are specialized systems designed to store, index, and retrieve high-dimensional vectors
 - # Github repos